OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table

-This challenge involves creating a responsive pricing table using CSS.
-The goal is to build a clean, visually appealing table that adapts smoothly to different screen sizes.
-We'll use a mix of standard CSS and some flexbox for layout flexibility.
+This challenge focuses on creating a responsive pricing table using CSS.
+We'll build a table with three pricing tiers (Basic, Pro, and Premium), each displaying different features and prices.
+The table should be responsive, adapting gracefully to different screen sizes.
+We'll use plain CSS for this example, avoiding any CSS frameworks like Tailwind.

-## Description of the Styling
+**Description of the Styling:**

-The pricing table will contain three pricing plans: Basic, Premium, and Enterprise.
-Each plan will have a title, a list of features, a price, and a call to action button.
-The design will be modern and clean, utilizing subtle gradients and clear visual separation between plans.
-Responsiveness is key—the table should neatly stack vertically on smaller screens.
+The pricing table will be styled with a clean, modern look.
+Each pricing tier will be contained within a card-like structure with a clear heading, a list of features, and a prominent price.
+We'll use subtle gradients and shadows to add visual appeal.
+The table will be horizontally centered and will adapt to smaller screens by stacking the pricing tiers vertically.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>